Ruth Winchester studio pic

 (but don't tell her that!)

-Loki (top) is our one-year-old Romanian rescue (aptly named after the Norse God of Mischief)
+Loki (scruffy) is our four-year-old rescue (originally from Romania, and aptly named after the Norse God of Mischief).

 Dave - Logistics - (aka 'Hee Haw')